umass-cs-497/api_documentation_generator/files/source/apiV1.md

 ##Course Generic [/course]

 ###Add A Course [POST]
-Adds a course to the system (will add more request fields)
+Adds a course to the system

 + Request
     + Body